quarkslab/mattermost-plugin-e2ee/docs/design.md

 then used to decrypt the encrypted message using AES128-CTR and the IV (available in `EncryptedP2PMessage`).

-### Some possible future optimisations
+### Some possible future optimizations

-There might be some space/performance optimisation opportunities to consider in the future.
+There might be some space/performance optimization opportunities to consider in the future.

-#### Small messages optimisation?
+#### Small messages optimization?

 If the message length is lower than 32 bytes (the output length of `SHA256(DHSS)`), then we could simply XOR the message with this shared secret,